Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Preliminaries

 In the context of RL, the policy Hessian approximation~\eqref{eq:DPH_approx} is computed using an expected value like the policy gradient.
 This expected value must be estimated empirically with a finite amount of samples similar to~\eqref{eq:finite_DPG}, resulting in~$\tilde{\mB}_k \approx \mB_k$.
 Subsampled Newton methods form the subcategory of Newton methods that consider optimization with noisy gradient~$\tilde{\vg}_k$ and Hessian estimates~$\tilde{\mB}_k$.
 Detailed reviews on subsampled Newton methods are provided in~\citet{bollapragadaExactInexactSubsampled2019} and~\cite{bottouOptimizationMethodsLargeScale2018}.
 Analogous to~\eqref{eq:SGD} and~\eqref{eq:Quasi-Newton-Rule}, the update rule for subsampled Newton methods is derived as

 One central idea in subsampled Newton methods is that the quality of the obtained update in~\eqref{eq:Subsampled_Newton} is mainly determined by the accuracy of the gradient estimate~$\tilde{\vg}_k$.
 The accuracy of the Hessian estimate only has a minor influence on the proposed update rule as long as it is of sufficient quality.
-In many applications the Hessian estimate can be improved by taking large enough samples sizes.
-In practical RL approaches however, the Hessian estimation is more challenging because the action-value function~$Q^{\pi_{\vtheta}}(\vs, \va)$ is typically approximated.
-Insufficient action-value function approximation can affect the Hessian estimate severely leading to unstable updates.
+In many applications the Hessian estimate can be improved by taking large enough sample sizes.
 In the context of general large-scale optimization, approaches like AdaHessian~\citep{yaoADAHESSIANAdaptiveSecond2021} or Sophia~\citep{liuSophiaScalableStochastic2024} aim to alleviate instabilities due to insufficient Hessian estimation with the use of momentum on the Hessian estimate.
 Both approaches constrain themselves to vectorial Hessian approximations as they are particularly designed for large scale optimization and do not consider a good initialization of the exponentially averaged Hessian estimate.

+\reviewed{ Still, even if the sample size is large enough, the Hessian can be singular.
+Even if the Hessian is regularized before the Newton update is computed, the update direction can be severely distorted, suggesting large steps into the directions with local linear behavior.
+Trust-region approaches constrain the length of the computed update to a certain trust-region radius~$\delta_k > 0$, which can introduce a higher level of stability.
+The goal is then to find the optimal step within this trust-region.
+In order to compute the trust-region constrained update step~$\vp_{k}$ the following optimization problem must be solved~\citep{nocedalNumericalOptimization2006}, which results from a quadratic approximation of the objective function around the current iterate~$\vtheta_k$

+The trust-region radius~$\delta_k$ does not need to be constant and can be adapted depending on how well the objective function and its second-order approximation align.
+However, these comparisons are often impractical for stochastic objective functions as they are in RL because the objective estimates are noisy, rendering the comparison unreliable.
+Therefore, we will suggest a systematic approach to update the trust-region radius without comparison to the objective function. }